mjsorribas/telegram-cli/README.md

 * Sort the user's posts descending order by date in UserIndex.hbs [https://gist.github.com/yhagio/5038f6c0271da810d8c2](https://gist.github.com/yhagio/5038f6c0271da810d8c2)

 #### Current issue and the point where I got stuck:
-* User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)
+* Refactor: User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)

-* User can follow another user
+* Edge cases: What if a user has 1 million posts / 1 million followers? [https://gist.github.com/yhagio/a527a79b034bd0cf7c76](https://gist.github.com/yhagio/a527a79b034bd0cf7c76)
-* Edge cases: What if a user has 1 million posts / 1 million followers?
+* User can follow another user [https://gist.github.com/yhagio/8ce153dccae24643241a](https://gist.github.com/yhagio/8ce153dccae24643241a)

 #### Todo:
 * Setup server side (MongoDB, Node.js)